moacirrf/xboxdrv_scripts/README.md

 ## How to use
   1- Install xboxdrv (https://xboxdrv.gitlab.io/) on your favorite linux distro

+  2- Restart your system

-  2- Connect your joystick
+  3- Connect your joystick

-  3- Open an terminal
+  4- Open an terminal

-  4- Execute one of script
+  5- Execute one of script
   > sh twin_usb_to_xbox.sh

 If you need use more than one joystick you can edit the script and change the line: